rohithreddy1095/flappy-fish/EXPLAIN.md

 6. Difficulty Progression:
    - The game's difficulty increases over time by increasing pipe speed and narrowing gaps.

+7. Bubble Animation:
+   - Bubbles are generated randomly and move upwards.
+   - Bubbles are created with varying sizes and speeds.
+   - Bubbles are removed when they move off-screen.

+8. Sound Effects:
+   - A sound effect is played when the fish successfully passes through a pipe.

 ## State Management

 The game uses React's useState and useEffect hooks for state management and side effects in the App component:

-- useState: Manages the GameEngine instance and the current game state.
+- useState: Manages the GameEngine instance, the current game state, and the previous score (for sound effect triggering)
 - useEffect:
   - Sets up the game loop interval
   - Handles window resizing
-  - Sets up and cleans up event listeners for keyboard input (now including all arrow keys)
+  - Sets up and cleans up event listeners for keyboard input
+  - Manages sound effect playback

 The GameEngine class manages its own internal state, which is accessed by the App component through the getState method.
-This state now includes additional properties for multi-directional movement.
+This state now includes additional properties for bubbles.

 ## User Input